Configuration Reference

 Always Accessible (No JWT Required):

-/api/config- Dashboard configuration endpoint/api/auth/login- Login endpoint for obtaining JWT/api/auth/validate- Token validation endpoint- UI static files (HTML, JS, CSS)
+/api/config- Dashboard configuration endpoint/api/auth/login- Login endpoint for obtaining JWT/api/auth/validate- Token validation endpoint/api/auth/magic- Magic-link token exchange (returns 404 whenMagicLinkTokenis not configured)- UI static files (HTML, JS, CSS)

 JWT Authentication Flow: